-- 1. For the amp to which you want to modify, view the configuration as described in Section 23.6.2, "Viewing an Amp" [263]. - 2.
+- 1. Click Security in the left tree menu.
+A list of security items appears. - 2.
+Click Amps. - 3.
+Click on the target amp. - 4.
 Perform any modifications needed to the amp (for example, add or remove role assignments).

 Making changes to the to the amp configuration affects the access control policy for that amp, which can either increase or decrease the activities authorized for any users who have any of assigned roles (either directly or indirectly).
 For more details on how the security system works, see Securing MarkLogic Server.